Marko Kitti

-Marko Kitti (born 11 July 1970 in Turku, Finland) is a Finnish author.
+Marko Kitti (born 11 July 1970) is a Finnish author.
 He has published four works of fiction in the Finnish language for adult readers and a novel for Young Adult readers.
 He is also the author and illustrator of the Jesper Jinx books, the middle-grade chapter book series written in the English language.
 He was a candidate for the 2009 Runeberg prize.